 When should our HomePointe Center be open?

 This varies depending on your church’s schedule and the design of your Center.
-We recommend that at a minimum your HomePointe Center is open and accessible for 30 minutes before and after each worship service, major program times (e.g. Sunday School hour, mid-week events, etc.) and any special events you host.
+If in an enclosed room, we recommend that at a minimum your HomePointe Center is open and accessible for 30 minutes before and after each worship service, major program times (e.g. Sunday School hour, mid-week events, etc.) and any special events you host.

 What is the purpose of the Family Season Pointers?

-What is the purpose of the Recipe Cards?
+What is the purpose of the Idea/Recipe Cards?

 What is the purpose of the Audio Podcasts?

-Complimentary audio presentations can be made available in audio CD or as podcast downloads from your church web site as another free tool to motivate family intentionality.
+Complimentary audio presentations can be made available as podcasts from your church web site as another free tool to motivate family intentionality.
 This tool creates a “third time slot” beyond the worship service and small group gatherings because people are willing to listen while driving or on the go.
-Watch a short explanation video below.

 What is the purpose of the books and other resources on display in the HomePointe Center?